· Hebrew and Aramaic (incl. Early Hebraists)

 This collection consists of a large number of pamphlets on Zionism, donated by the late Bernard Cecil Gillinson (See the collection).

 In 1989, Michael Podro (1931-2008) donated his father’s 5,000-volume library to the Leo Baeck College library.
 Joshua Podro’s library is a collection of Jewish books from the nineteenth and twentieth centuries, dealing specifically with Central European Jewry.
 The collection contains important and some rare items in all areas of the Wissenschaft des Judentums.
 With the exception of the rare books, the collection has been kept together on its original shelves (See the collection).

-About 1400 items containing books on musicological research on biblical cantillation, liturgical music, and various music scores of liturgical music from the 17th century to the present have been donated to the library.
-The collection is enriched by items from the library of Judith Cohen (nee Kozubei), containing music scores for choirs and music by Jewish composers who were friends of Judith Cohen (See the collection).
+We look forward to receiving the Victor Tunkel Music Collection.
+Over 1400 items containing books on musicological research on biblical cantillation, liturgical music, and various music scores of liturgical music from the 17th century will be joining the library’s rich holdings on Jewish Music.
+You can view details of the collection while it is in preparation (See the collection).
+The collection is enriched by items from the library of Judith Cohen (nee Kozubei), containing music scores for choirs and music by Jewish composers who were friends of Judith Cohen .

 Soviet Jewry Movement Collection